guilmoios/Contact-Manager/README.md

 ## Task
 * Design and implement a simple CRUD API in Objective-C (or Swift) for `Contact` objects.
 * Extend the API to support user-defined properties.
 A user-defined property can have an arbitrary name and data type.

-The persistence mechanism is up to you.
-You can store the objects in Kinvey, or in sqlite, or in core data, or you can just keep them in memory.
-The only important parts are that the API is designed well and it "works".